 I have both upper and lower overloads on my truck.
 Which StableLoad should I go with and is one recommended over the other?

-Answer: The better value is the Quick Disconnect StableLoad as it offers the ability to engage and disengage with ease.
-We generally recommend going with the Quick Disconnect StableLoad (A7310 no drill or A7311 drilling required) when ever possible as the lower overload offers a shorter, thicker spring which offers a greater spring capacity and ultimately offers increased handling while retaining the ability to disengage when unloaded for a nice comfortable ride.
+The better value is the Quick Disconnect StableLoad® as it offers the ability to engage and disengage with ease.
+We generally recommend going with the Quick Disconnect StableLoad (A7310 no drill or A7311 drilling required) whenever possible as the lower Overload offers a shorter, thicker spring which offers a greater spring capacity and ultimately offers increased handling while retaining the ability to disengage when unloaded for a nice comfortable ride.
 The bottom overload spring has a higher spring rate which offers approximately 30% better overall handling when compared to the thinner lower spring rate of the upper overload.